-Church nativity scenes add zip ties, gas masks and ICE to protest immigration raids
+Church Nativity scenes add zip ties, gas masks and ICE to protest immigration raids

 Divided reaction

-The controversy in Evanston drew volunteers from a nearby synagogue, who stood outside during Lake Street's services to help worshipers feel safe.
+The controversy in Evanston drew volunteers from a nearby synagogue, who stood outside during Lake Street's services to help worshippers feel safe.
 Reactions outside the Dedham church ranged widely.

 Walter Niland snapped a selfie and said he disagreed with the display.
 “I believe that the church enjoys a tax-exempt status,” said Niland, a Catholic from a neighboring town.
 “We should speak to spiritual matters, not matters of political division.”

-Note: This story has been corrected.
-The Rev. Jillian Westerfield is with the Lake Street Church, which is affiliated with American Baptist Churches USA, not the United Methodist denomination.